-For breakfast, which is served every day of the week, go with the avocado toast (€8), a dish often relegated to a check-the-box status these days.
-At Felix, a lightly toasted, cereal-crusted dark sourdough arrives blanketed in avocado cream, pomegranate seeds, and a perfectly poached egg.
-Also good is the acai bowl (€6), but you're better off skipping the bagel with lox and the eggs Benedict.
+Breakfast is served every day of the week and the avocado toast (€8), a dish often relegated to a check-the-box status, stands out most: a lightly toasted, cereal-crusted dark sourdough arrives blanketed in avocado cream, pomegranate seeds, and a perfectly poached egg.
+Also good is the acai bowl (€6) but you're better off skipping the bagels.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.